tensorpack/tensorpack/docs/tutorial/callback.md

 were to write the logic together with the loops.

-See [Write a callback](http://tensorpack.readthedocs.io/en/latest/tutorial/extend/callback.html) on how to implement a callback.
+See [Write a callback](http://tensorpack.readthedocs.io/en/latest/tutorial/extend/callback.html) for details on how callbacks work, what they can do, and how to write them.